Can Gambling Hurt Your Credit Score?

 Credit Rating and its Effects on your Livelihood

-As a credit card holder, your priority should be to paying your statements on time, because once your credit scored is damaged, fixing it can prove to be very difficult.
+As a credit card holder, your priority should be to paying your statements on time, because once your credit score is damaged, fixing it can prove to be very difficult.
 There are two (among many) significant limitations you put on yourself with a bad credit rating.
 One, you probably will not be able to qualify for large purchases, such as leasing a car or buying a home.
 The second, which is often overlooked, are your employment opportunities.
 About fifty percent of employers will pull up your credit card history to do a background check before hiring.
 And this applies to credit card holders of all ages.

 Want more information on how to protect your credit report?
 Click here.